dualra1n/dualra1n/tutorial.md

 # Common Issues

-- A9 : Everything works perfect expect camera.
-(Fixable with ldrestart) or using ios 14.2
+- A9 : Everything works perfect expect camera, micro, girosc. camera isFixable (with ldrestart) or dualbooting ios 14.2.

-- A10/11: Home button is not working currently.
-You can use tweaks like GesturesXV to simulate iPhone X gestures. and sounds.
+- A10/11: Home button is not working currently and camera, micro, girosc.
+You can use tweaks like GesturesXV to simulate iPhone X gestures.

 - iPhone X: Touchscreen does not work.

 - iPads may have issues with "Deep Sleep".
-Sometimes, installing this [Fiona](https://www.ios-repo-updates.com/repository/julioverne-s-repo/package/com.julioverne.fiona/) may fix it.
+Sometimes, installing this tweak [Fiona](https://www.ios-repo-updates.com/repository/julioverne-s-repo/package/com.julioverne.fiona/) may fix it.

 # Problems and issues contact me here in discord there https://discord.gg/UtxhxHFE